Lookout's new COVID Dashboard

 How does Santa Cruz compare to California and the U.S. in vaccinations?
 Where are the most current COVID cases in the county, and how does that compare to population?
 Here is the most recent data.

+As of Monday, there were 1,084 active cases as logged by the county.
+This does not include unreported rapid tests taken at home, so this number is not exact.

-One more death was added to the county dashboard since last week, raising the pandemic total to 255.
+No more deaths have been recorded since the last update, keeping the pandemic total at 255.

 Where can I find a vaccine?